Like many women, you're probably worried about the cost of divorce, and this is certainly justified.

 By WomansDivorce | Answer by Timothy McNamara, CDFA

 According to recent statistics (1), the average cost of a divorce in the United States ranges from $4,100 to $23,000, with some high asset cases exceeding $50,000 or more.
 This financial burden can be overwhelming, leaving many women feeling trapped and unsure of how to move forward.
 However, there are ways to minimize the cost of divorce and regain control over your finances during this challenging time.

 In this answer to our reader's question, our financial expert explores some practical strategies for reducing the cost of divorce, from using mediation to negotiate the details of your divorce to doing all the paperwork yourself.

 Tami's Question: What is the cheapest way to get a divorce?

 Of course doing your own divorce is perhaps the least costly, but the long term costs associated with not getting good advice can cost you for the rest of your lives.
 Unless you went to law school to practice family law, I would not recommend you do this.
-There is a reason attorney’s go to school for three years.
+There is a reason attorney’s go to law school for three additional years after earning their bachelor's degree.
 To think that you can learn what they have over that time and apply your knowledge to perform your own divorce reflects the old maxim "One who represents himself has a fool for a client."